DraxCodes/Badges/.github/ISSUE_TEMPLATE/readme-documentation-additon-.md

 about: Use this template if your issue is to extend the main README.md with further documentation.
 title: ''
-labels: documentation, enhancement, help wanted, good first issue
+labels: documentation, enhancement, good first issue, help wanted
 assignees: ''

 ---